Mamasb/SimuLab-/README.md

 Simulates a washing machine, providing options for different types of clothing and washing cycles.

 ## Usage
-Each simulator is contained within its own directory.
  To use a simulator, simply navigate to its directory and compile the source code using a C compiler.
 Run the executable file to start the simulation.

 Example:
 cd microwave_simulator